-‘Mourinho is like a cat’ – Former Tottenham boss inspires twitter meltdown after Roma appointment | Goal.com
+‘Mourinho is like a cat’ – Former Tottenham boss inspires Twitter meltdown after Roma appointment | Goal.com

 Football fans have praised the appointment of Jose Mourinho as AS Roma manager, having only recently been sacked by Premier League side Tottenham Hotspur.

-The 58-year-old had previously enjoyed success with many of the clubs he has managed, including Chelsea, Real Madrid, Manchester United, and Porto, among others.
+The 58-year-old had previously enjoyed success with many of the clubs he had managed, including Chelsea, Real Madrid, Manchester United, and Porto, among others.

 Mourinho is no stranger to the Serie A having managed Inter Milan in the past, leading the club to win the Champions League title in 2010.